ArduSat/libohnoes/README.md

 Resumes monitoring after a call to pause.

-/**
- * Registers a health checking function.
- * @param check the function pointer.
-If the function returns false ohnoes
- *              will reset the system.
- * @return 0 if registered correctly, -1 otherwise.
- */
 `int ohnoes_register_health_check (ohnoes_health_check_fn check)`

 Registers a health check function.
 The function must take no parameters and return a boolean. `true` means everything